TOMOFAST/Tomofast-x/README.md

 Geoscientific Model Development Discussions, https://doi.org/10.5194/gmd-2021-14

-If you are using the code please cite the following papers:
+If you are using the code (or some of its parts) please cite both of the following papers:

 - V. Ogarko, J. Giraud, R. Martin, and M. Jessell (2021), "Disjoint interval bound constraints using the alternating direction method of multipliers for geologically constrained inversion: Application to gravity data," GEOPHYSICS 86: G1-G11.